ActiveInferenceInstitute/CEREBRUM/paper/components/main_text/6_model_workflows_as_case_transformations.md

 ![State-Based Visualization of Intelligence Production Workflow (Variant B).](Figure_12.png){#fig:fig12}

+## Intelligence Production Workflow
+The CEREBRUM-managed intelligence production process follows a structured sequence of case transformations:

-The intelligence production workflow, as managed by CEREBRUM, begins with raw data collection.
-In this initial phase, models assigned the instrumental case [INS] serve as data collection tools, implementing specific methods for information gathering.
+1. **Data Collection**: Models in instrumental case [INS] function as data collection tools, implementing specific methods for information gathering.

-As data moves to the preprocessing stage, models transition to the nominative case [NOM].
-In this role, they become active agents, performing tasks such as cleaning, normalizing, and preparing the data for analysis.
+2. **Preprocessing**: Models transition to nominative case [NOM], becoming active agents that clean, normalize, and prepare data for analysis.

-During the analysis phase, models assume the locative case [LOC].
-Here, they provide essential contextual understanding and define the environmental parameters that shape the analytical process, establishing the setting or conditions for the analysis.
+3. **Analysis**: Models transform to locative case [LOC], providing essential contextual understanding and defining environmental parameters that shape analytical processes.

-Integration represents a critical transition point.
-Models in the genitive case [GEN] are responsible for generating intelligence products by synthesizing information gathered from multiple sources and previous stages.
+4. **Integration**: Models assume genitive case [GEN], generating intelligence products by synthesizing information from multiple sources and previous stages.

-These generated products then undergo evaluation.
-Models assigned the accusative case [ACC] perform this function, acting as the objects of assessment processes.
-They are evaluated for quality, accuracy, and relevance, identifying areas requiring improvement.
+5. **Evaluation**: Products undergo assessment by models in accusative case [ACC], which evaluate quality, accuracy, and relevance, identifying improvement areas.

-The refinement phase employs models in the dative case [DAT].
-These models are configured to receive feedback from the evaluation stage and implement necessary changes or adjustments to the intelligence products or the underlying analysis.
+6. **Refinement**: Models in dative case [DAT] receive feedback from evaluation and implement necessary adjustments to intelligence products or underlying analyses.

-Finally, in the deployment stage, models often return to the nominative case [NOM] for the active implementation or dissemination of the refined intelligence solutions or products.
+7. **Deployment**: Models return to nominative case [NOM] for active implementation or dissemination of refined intelligence solutions.

-This cyclical process demonstrates how case transformations enable models within the CEREBRUM framework to maintain their core identity while dynamically adapting to different functional requirements throughout the intelligence production lifecycle.
-Each case assignment optimizes specific aspects of model behavior—from data collection and processing to product generation and quality assessment—creating a flexible yet rigorously structured approach to managing intelligence workflows.
+This systematic workflow demonstrates how case transformations enable models to maintain core identity while adapting to different functional requirements throughout the intelligence lifecycle.
+Each case assignment optimizes specific aspects of model behavior—from data collection and processing to product generation and quality assessment—creating a structured approach to managing intelligence workflows.
+Supplement 11 provides formal mathematical descriptions of these transformations, while Supplement 7 analyzes their computational complexity.